monzo/docs/source/includes/_authentication.md

 <aside class="warning">
 <strong>Strong Customer Authentication</strong><br/>
-We don't grant any permissions to the access token util the owner of the account your client wants to access has approved access to their data in the Monzo app.
-Your user will receive a push notification after autheticating with their email.
+We don't grant any permissions to the access token until the owner of the account that your client wants to access has approved access to their data in the Monzo app.
+Your user will receive a push notification after authenticating with their email.
 </aside>

 <aside class="notice">